 The Sanskrit word Niyama translates to “observances” or “positive duties,” meaning good habits for healthy living and fulfilling spiritual existence.

-The niyamas resemble how we should act towards ourselves, so they are internal ethics.
+The Niyamas resemble how we should act towards ourselves, so they are internal ethics.

-List of the 10 yamas and niyamas according to the Yoga Sutras
+List of the 10 Yamas and Niyamas

 1. Ahimsa (non-violence/non-harming)